-This course introduces students to the basic concepts, terminology, and applications of Pharmacoeconomics and its usefulness in making informed decision in health care.
-Students will learn types of outcome evaluation and outcome measures, the appropriate uses and applicability of cost-of-illness, cost-minimization, cost-effectiveness, cost-benefit, cost-utility, and decision analyses.
-Emphasis is placed upon the reading, interpretation, and critical evaluation of different types of published pharmacoeconomic studies in the medical literature. \Prerequisite: AS 745.
+health.
+Students will learn area of epidemiology, determinants of health, and how the epidemiology of diseases differs based on race, gender, and geography.
+This course also teaches the students to advocate for patients and the profession in health care policy.
+Prerequisite: AS 745 informed decision in health care.
+Students will learn types of outcome evaluation and outcome measures, the appropriate uses and applicability of cost-of-illness, cost-minimization, cost- effectiveness, cost-benefit, cost-utility, and decision analyses.
+Emphasis is placed upon the reading, interpretation, and critical evaluation of different types of published pharmacoeconomic studies in the medical literature.
+Prerequisite: AS 745.